phith1/CodeSamples/JHU_GOPC/README.md

-# HERMES Agrifood - Global Obesity Prevention Center
+# HERMES Agrifood
-## with the Johns Hopkins University's School for Public Health
+Global Obesity Prevention Center at Johns Hopkins University's School for Public Health
+---

 A major duty during my time with the GOPC was to support a PhD student, Marie Spiker, in her efforts to repurpose the HERMES vaccine supply chain modeling software into an appliation that could model agricultural supply chains.
 In particular, I handled the majority of data preprocessing, converting census and geographic data into formats that HERMES could read and that humans could parse.